 A Brief Resume

 My formal training is in biochemistry, as a University research professor…but I believe that photography has similarities to my long-time profession, in that, much like the outcome of research, a successful photograph is achieved in only a small fraction of cases.
-The few surviving examples are self-satisfying, and may also be to you.
+A few of the surviving examples are shown here, and I hope you will find some that interests you.

 I studied photography at Maine Media Workshops; Cape Cod Workshops; also for many years at the Worcester Center for Crafts in Massachusetts, with Peter Faulkner, who I credit with teaching by example what good and not-so-good photographs look like.
-My works have been exhibited locally at single person and juried shows; I am currently represented by Maine Gathering in Camden, and Northport Landing in Northport, Maine.
+My works have been exhibited locally at single person and juried shows; my liquid emulsion work is currently represented by Ironbound Gallery, Camden.

 I try to view my surroundings acutely, and recreate the varied images that presented themselves, capturing the feeling that was inherent at that moment in a still photo.
-I try to take many of my images during poor weather; snow, fog, cold, wind, and rain create certain scenes not often found in picture-postcard conditions.
-I like to think that black and white photos capture these moments and add to the realism- or is it surrealism?-in ways that color cannot.
+I take many of my images during poor weather; snow, fog, cold, wind, and rain create certain scenes not often found in picture-postcard conditions.
+I like to think that black and white photos capture the feeling, or mood, of these moments and add to the realism- or is it surrealism?-of the scene.

 2019 Art Show Schedule

 July 6,7: Belfast Art in the Park, Steamboat Landing, Belfast, Maine

 August 17: Brunswick, Maine Downtown Outdoor Arts Festival